 Can you get COVID-19 through the ventilation in your home?

-TORONTO -- More than four and a half months after doctors in Wuhan reported patients with mysterious cases of pneumonia, there is still a great deal that remains unknown about SARS-CoV-2, even as scientists, researchers and doctors around the world scramble to learn as much as they can about the virus that causes COVID-19.
+TORONTO -- More than half a year after doctors in Wuhan reported patients with mysterious cases of pneumonia, there is still a great deal that remains unknown about SARS-CoV-2, even as scientists, researchers and doctors around the world scramble to learn as much as they can about the virus that causes COVID-19.

 Whether someone can contract the virus through the air is one question that keeps cropping up, especially among those living in multi-unit dwellings concerned about the possibility of getting sick through shared air ducts and ventilation systems.

 “What we’re seeing right now is this virus is probably not spread through the air as a main route of transmission,” said Dr. Yves Longtin, who chairs the infection prevention and control unit at Jewish General Hospital in Montreal.

 If airborne transmission does exist, it is likely a secondary or tertiary method, he said in an interview with CTVNews.ca, and very minor compared to the main mode of transmission: contact with droplets from an infected individual.

 - Coronavirus newsletter sign-up: Get The COVID-19 Brief sent to your inbox

 Still, there is enough uncertainty that some scientists are not ruling out the possibility entirely and suggest taking simple precautionary measures.

 “I don't think it's too serious an issue, but I think it brings up the importance of trying to be as proactive as possible,” infectious disease specialist at Toronto Western Hospital, Dr. Abdu Sharkawy, told CTV News’ Chief Anchor and Senior Editor Lisa LaFlamme in April.